cat394/link-generator/README.md

 ![A purple-haired, pink-eyed character named Kokomi says, 'I wish broken links would just disappear from this world!'](https://github.com/cat394/link-generator/blob/main/images/thumbnail.webp)

+> 🚧 Currently, due to a bug in the JSR, it is not possible to update the package!!
+> So, although some of the new features I added are not available, version 1.2 does not have any major flaws.
+> The only difference from version 1.3 onwards is that type errors will no longer occur if you use a boolean parameter.

 # Link Generator

 This is a simple link generator that allows you to centrally manage link